NJIT Highlanders men's basketball

 The NJIT Highlanders men's basketball team is the basketball team that represents New Jersey Institute of Technology in Newark, New Jersey, United States.
 The school's teams are members of the America East Conference.

 Postseason

 CIT results

 The Highlanders have appeared in the CollegeInsider.com Postseason Tournament (CIT) three times.
 Their combined record is 7–3.
-The 2015 CIT was their first Division I post season tournament.
+The 2015 CIT was their first NCAA Division I postseason tournament.

-NCAA Division III Tournament results
+NCAA Division III tournament results

-The Highlanders have appeared in the NCAA Division III Tournament five times.
+The Highlanders have appeared in the NCAA Division III tournament five times.
 Their combined record is 3–5.